minetest/minetest/doc/lua_api.md

 * The label formspec element displays the text set in `label` at the specified position.
-* **Note**: If the new coordinate system is enabled, labels are positioned from the center of the text, not the top.
+> **Note**: If the new coordinate system is enabled, labels are positioned from the center of the text, not the top.
 * The text is displayed directly without automatic line breaking, so label should not be used for big text chunks.
 Newlines can be used to make labels multiline.
-* **Note**: With the new coordinate system, newlines are spaced with half a coordinate.
+> **Note**: With the new coordinate system, newlines are spaced with half a coordinate.
 With the old system, newlines are spaced 2/5 of an inventory slot.

 ### `hypertext[<X>,<Y>;<W>,<H>;<name>;<text>]`
 * Displays a static formatted text with hyperlinks.
-* **Note**: This element is currently unstable and subject to change.
+> **Warning**: This element is currently unstable and subject to change.
 * `x`, `y`, `w` and `h` work as per field
 * `name` is the name of the field as returned in fields to `on_receive_fields` in case of action in text.
 * `text` is the formatted text using `Markup Language` described below.